1kunal1997/Service-API/README.md

 # eBay-Project
- Using [Spring Boot](https://spring.io/projects/spring-boot) and [Jersey](https://eclipse-ee4j.github.io/jersey/), this project creates a local, RESTful web service that determines whether clients' items are eligible for the program.
+Service API for eBay's new shipping program.
+This project creates a RESTful web application to determine whether clients' items are eligible for the program.

 ## Getting Started